tasmania

 First Nations & Cultural Heritage Considerations — tasmania

-Location Professionals working in Tasmania must consider Aboriginal heritage, cultural responsibilities and Country-specific protocols as an integral part of the location process.
+Location Professionals working in Tasmania must consider First Nations engagement, cultural heritage obligations and Country-specific protocols as an integral part of the location process.

-Requirements vary depending on land tenure, council jurisdiction, state agency oversight and the relevant Aboriginal community.
-Filming on national parks, coastal zones, waterways, regional land, reserves and culturally sensitive sites may trigger consultation, heritage assessments or formal approvals under Tasmanian legislation.
+Requirements vary depending on land status, council, state agency and Traditional Owner group.
+Filming on parks, waterways, coastal areas, regional land, reserves and culturally sensitive sites may require consultation or approval.

-In Tasmania, understanding when Aboriginal consultation is required and how to navigate heritage obligations is a core responsibility of Location Professionals — particularly on projects involving regional, environmental or high-impact locations.
-Established local knowledge and relationships play a critical role in ensuring productions proceed respectfully, compliantly and without unnecessary delay.
+Understanding when consultation is required — and who to speak with — is a core responsibility of Location Professionals working in Tasmania, particularly on projects involving regional, environmental or culturally significant locations.

 SCREEN TASMANIA